briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     1. _(1)_ Except as otherwise provided in this subsection, whoever violates subsection (a) hereof is guilty of an unclassified misdemeanor.
 When the offense is an unclassified misdemeanor, the offender shall be sentenced pursuant to Ohio R.C.
-[2929.21][ORC Section 2929.21] to 2929.28, except that the offender shall not be sentenced to a jail term; the offender shall not be sentenced to a community residential sanction pursuant to Ohio R.C.
-    [2929.26][ORC Section 2929.26]; notwithstanding division (A)(2)(a) of Ohio
+[2929.21][ORC 2929.21] to [2929.28][ORC 2929.28], except that the offender shall not be sentenced to a jail term; the offender shall not be sentenced to a community residential sanction pursuant to Ohio R.C.
+[2929.26][ORC 2929.26]; notwithstanding division (A)(2)(a) of Ohio R.C.
-    R.C.
-[2929.28][ORC Section 2929.28], the offender may be fined up to one thousand dollars ($1,000) and, notwithstanding division (A)(3) of Ohio R.C.
-    [2929.27][ORC Section 2929.27], the offender may be ordered pursuant to division (C) of that section to serve a term of community service of up to five hundred hours.
+    [2929.28][ORC 2929.28], the offender may be fined up to one thousand dollars ($1,000) and, notwithstanding division (A)(3) of Ohio R.C.
+[2929.27][ORC 2929.27], the offender may be ordered pursuant to division (C) of that section to serve a term of community service of up to five hundred hours.
     The failure of an offender to complete a term of community service imposed by the court may be punished as indirect criminal contempt under division (A) of Ohio R.C.
-[2705.02][ORC Section 2705.02] that may be filed in the underlying case.
+[2705.02][ORC 2705.02] that may be filed in the underlying case.
 If, within three years of the offense, the offender previously has been convicted of or pleaded guilty to two or more violations of Ohio R.C.
-[4507.02][ORC Section 4507.02] or a substantially equivalent municipal ordinance, the offense is a misdemeanor of the first degree.
+    [4507.02][ORC 4507.02] or a substantially equivalent municipal ordinance, the offense is a misdemeanor of the first degree.

     2. _(2)_ Whoever violates subsection (b) hereof is guilty of a misdemeanor of the first degree.\